remotehack/resources/README.md

 # Remote hacking resources

-Things that might be useful for remote hacking.

 💞Please add to this list if you think of anything relevant!

-## Realtime Services
+## Hosted Services

+If you want to create an interface that lets people communicate, using a hosted service might be a quick way to get up and running.

 * [Ably](https://www.ably.io/)
 * [Firebase](https://firebase.google.com) – [firestore](https://firebase.google.com/products/firestore) & [realtime-db](https://firebase.google.com/products/realtime-database)